Lusa311/Data_Science_Marketing/Pricing Strategy for Obesity Drugs like Semaglutide.md

 This project will equip Minji with essential skills in pricing strategy, market research, and stakeholder engagement, making her a strong candidate for roles in big pharma.

-I want to make a try.
+I want to make a try.km